 Let us consider an instance from the field of forensic accountingField Of Forensic AccountingForensic accounting employs a mix of accounting, auditing, and investigative acumen by recording accounting documents, preparing reports, and performing financial analysis for use in legal proceedings.
 Thus, it provides an accounting analysis from a litigation perspective..
 Say an owner of a store finds out that their accountant has been fudging their books of accounts and pocketing the benefits.
 There is no way to find out how much in the past is this theft being traced back to.
 From various sources, the store owner determines the theft is dated back to around two years.
 Thus, he hires the services of an accounting firm to research and produce a report with details of all instances of theft.

-The respective accounting firm reports 2 full years of theft and also traces certain transactions which are dated to as long as 5 years.
-There is a realization for the owner that the accountant would be unable to repay the stolen amount of money in the past 5 years but if sufficient evidence is available for 2 years, there can be the possibility to recover the same.
+The respective accounting firm reports two full years of theft and also traces certain transactions which are dated to as long as five years.
+There is a realization for the owner that the accountant would be unable to repay the stolen amount of money in the past five years.
+Still, if sufficient evidence is available for two years, there can be the possibility to recover the same.

 Therefore, the owner realized that the cost of the accounting firm unearthing the scam was not in proportion to the benefit.
-The owner will most likely not get repaid the stolen funds from the last two years and thus the services of the firm may not be useful prior to that time frame.
+The owner will most likely not get repaid the stolen funds from the last two years, and thus, the services of the firm may not be useful before that time frame.

-This has been a guide to what is Cost-Benefit Principle and its definition.
-Here we discuss the principles of Cost-Benefit with practical examples and its important notes.
+This article has been a guide to what is Cost-Benefit Principle and its definition.
+Here we discuss the principles of Cost-Benefit with practical examples and its essential notes.
 You can learn more about from the following articles –